kowshik24/CaptionCraft/README.md

 📹 Demo and Screenshots
 👆 Click on the image above to view the demo video.
 👇 Scroll down for screenshots of the application.
-📹 Demo Video
-# add the video from the images folder

 📸 Screenshots
 Caption generation interface